VojislavD/laravel-serbian-translation/README.md

 ---

-This Laravel package translates default Laravel's localization files and <a href="https://github.com/laravel/jetstream">Jetstream</a> package to Serbian language.
+This Laravel package translates default Laravel's localization files and <a href="https://github.com/laravel/jetstream">Jetstream</a>, <a href="https://github.com/laravel/breeze">Breeze</a> packages to Serbian language.

 Once package is installed, run install command and choose writing system between Latin and Cyrillic.